KKanghh/OS_1/README.md

 - 260 pts in total
 - Source: ***pa1.c*** (220 pts in total)
+	- (Updated March 22, 5pm) You can submit up to 50 times to be tested on PASubmit.
 	- Points will be prorated by testcase results.
 - Document: ***One PDF document*** (30 pts).
 It should include **ALL** the followings;
 	- Outline how programs are launched and how arguments are passed
-	- How the command history is maintained and recalled later
+	- How the command history is maintained and replayed later
 	- Your ***STRATEGY*** to implement the pipe
 	- AND lessons learned

 	- NO MORE THAN ***FOUR*** PAGES
 	- DO NOT INCLUDE COVER PAGE, YOUR NAME, NOR STUDENT ID
-	- YOU WILL GET 0 pts for documentation if you do not comply the statements
+	- COMPLY THE STATEMENTS OTHERWISE YOU WILL GET 0 pts for documentation
-	- Surprisingly, the instructor knows C syntax; you will not get a good point if you just READ code on the document.
 - Git repository URL at git.ajou.ac.kr (10 pts)
   - To get the points, you should actually use the repository to manage your code (i.e., have more than two commits which are hours aparts).
 You will not get any point if you just committed your final code or the repository is not properly cloned.
 	- How to create your repository to submit: